-In humans, Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV-2) SARS-CoV-2 primarily infects cells in the airways that line the alveoli.
+Introduction In humans, Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV-2) SARS-CoV-2 primarily infects cells in the airways that line the alveoli.
 SARS-CoV-2 will bind to receptors to enter the cell.
 The glycoprotein which is owned by this virus will bind to the ACE-2 protein in the cell.1 In SARS-CoV, Protein S was reported as a significant determinant of virus entry into host cells.
-Viral and host factors have a role in SARS-CoV infection.2 Inadequate immune response leads to viral replication and tissue damage, on the other hand, an excessive immune response can cause tissue damage.3 Although until now there has not been found the right drug or vaccine for handling SARS-CoV-2.
-However, efforts to maintain the immune system must be done before this virus can successfully enter the cells and cause uncontrolled proinflammatory cytokines.4 For this reason, many studies have examined the potential of a plant as the body's defense against viruses.
+Viral and host factors have a role in SARS-CoV infection.
+2 Inadequate immune response leads to viral replication and tissue damage, on the other hand, an excessive immune response can cause tissue damage.
+3 Although until now there has not been found the right drug or vaccine for handling SARS-CoV-2.

-The genus of Cymbopogon including Cymbopogon nardus (C. nardus) as a nature plant has three basic ingredients including: flavonoids, phenols, and tannins.5 The content of flavonoids, phenol, tannin, and vitamins in plant can work as an anti-microbial, anti-inflammatory, and anti-oxidant, as well as an immunomodulator to modulate immune response.6 Some study before explain about the effect of lemongrass extract (C. citratus) on the profil of blood in broiler chickens can increasing the number of blood cells.
-The difference of C. nardus and C. citratus are in the colour of stem morphology and the percentage activity of antioxidant.
-C. nardus has brown colour of stem and C. citratus is white.
-In the percentage activity of antioxidant, C. nardus has activity antioxidant 60,8% and C. citratus is 50%.^{7,8} Although, there had been studies of percentage activity of antioxidant in C. nardus. but studies have not been reported on the activity of C. nardus ethanolic extract as an imunommodulator against microorganism with enhance a leukocyte, monocyte, and lymphocyte counts.
+efforts maintain immune must be done before this virus can successfully enter the cells cause proinflammatory 4 For this reason, many studies have examined the potential of a plant as the body's defense against viruses.
+The genus of Cymbopogon including Cymbopogon nardus ( C. nardus ) as a nature plant has three basic ingredients flavonoids, and 5 The of phenol, and in can as anti-microbial, and anti-oxidant, as well as an immunomodulator to modulate immune response.
+6 Some study before explain about effect lemongrass ( C. citratus ) on the of in chickens increasing number blood The of C. nardus and C. citratus are in the colour of stem morphology and the percentage activity of antioxidant.
+C.

+nardus has brown colour of stem and C. citratus is white.
+In the percentage activity of antioxidant, C. nardus has activity antioxidant 60,8% and C. citratus is 50%.7,8 Although, there had been studies of percentage activity of antioxidant in C. nardus. but studies have not been reported on the activity of C. nardus ethanolic extract as an imunommodulator against microorganism with enhance a leukocyte, monocyte, and lymphocyte counts.
+In this study, an observation of one of the immunomodulatory parameters will be carried out in the form of an increase in the number of leukocytes, the Biomolecular and Health Science Journal Available at https://e-journal.unair.ac.id/BHSJ ; DOI: 10.20473/bhsj.v4i2.26619 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+74 percentage of monocytes and lymphocytes from the extract of C.

-In this study, an observation of one of the immunomodulatory parameters will be carried out in the form of an increase in the number of leukocytes, the percentage of monocytes and lymphocytes from the extract of C. nardus with dosage variations of 50, 150, and 300 mg/ kg bw, in this study we using commercial immunostimulants as a comparison also pathogen bacteria Staphylococcus aureus (S. aureus) that given in day 21 for knowing the effectiveness of C. nardus extract when exposure by some antigen.
-The target findings of this study were to find the potential as well as the optimal dose of the use of C. nardus extract in its activity as an immunomodulator.
+nardus with dosage variations of 50, 150, and 300 mg/ kg bw, in this study we using commercial immunostimulants as a comparison also pathogen bacteria Staphylococcus aureus (S. aureus) that given in day 21 for knowing the effectiveness C. nardus extract when exposure by some antigen. target of study to the potential as well as the optimal dose of the use of C. nardus extract in its activity as an immunomodulator.
+Methods Ethical clearance All procedures in this in-vivo study has been approved by Ethical Review Committee, Research and Community service Departement, Universitas Muhammadiyah Lamongan, East Java, Indonesia.